algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 ▸ **getCreatorAppsByName**(`creatorAccount`, `indexer`): `Promise`<[`AppLookup`](../interfaces/types_app.AppLookup.md)\>

-Returns a lookup of name => app metadata (id, address, ...metadata) for all apps created by the given account that have an
+Returns a lookup of name => app metadata (id, address, ...metadata) for all apps created by the given account that have an `AppDeployNote` in the transaction note of the creation transaction.

-**`See`**

-in the transaction note of the creation transaction.

 **Note:** It's recommended this is only called once and then stored since it's a somewhat expensive operation (multiple indexer calls).